PicnicSupermarket/error-prone-support/website/README.md

 server restarts do not require running `bundle install`, unless `Gemfile` has been updated in the interim.

-Documentation can be re-generated whist jekyll is running, by executing:
+Documentation can be regenerated whist jekyll is running, by executing:

 ```sh
 ../generate-docs.sh